sky102/Minecraft-DeepLearning/README.md

 _A Malmo Project for CompSci 175 at UC Irvine_
 # Deep Learning With Minecraft
 Tabular Q-learning is uitilized to train a Minecraft agent to navigate the environment to reach a destination.
+The agent can avoid randomized traps and destroy walls to reveal the most efficient path to the goal.

 # Usage
 To run the code: